The Rice Chick

 • In a separate bowl, place the egg whites and using a hand mixer beat, starting on low speed and then gradually increasing the speed.

 Make sure that your hand mixer beaters are completely dry and clean (see note 1).
 Gradually add the sugar to the egg whites.
-Then the lemon juice.
+Then the lemon (or lime) juice.

 Beat until the egg whites double in size and soft peaks form. (see note 2).